 “Our Last Night Together”

-Seventeen years since his untimely death, the loss of Owen Hart shakes the professional wrestling world to this day.
+The loss of Owen Hart shakes the professional wrestling world to this day.
 Stories of pranks and humility, Owen remains one of the most likable personalities in sports entertainment history.
 In this week’s installment of Pro Wrestling Stories, Owen’s widow, Martha, opens up about her final moments with her husband.
 In this passage, it’s a pleasure to see a side of Owen not often seen – Owen, the family man.

 If you enjoy what you have read, be sure to check out Martha Hart’s moving book, Broken Harts: The Life and Death of Owen Hart.”